Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

-Of what the priest and the barber shared with Don Quixote regarding his illness.
+Chapter One.
+Of what the priest and the barber went through with Don Quixote during his illness.

 Y así, determinaron de visitarle y hacer esperiencia de su mejoría, aunque tenían casi por imposible que la tuviese, y acordaron de no tocarle en ningún punto de la andante caballería, por no ponerse a peligro de descoser los de la herida, que tan tiernos estaban.

-And so, they decided to visit him and see his improvement, though they almost considered it impossible, and agreed not to mention anything about their chivalric adventures to him, to avoid risking reopening his wounds, which were still tender.
+And so, they decided to visit him and observe his improvement, although they thought it was almost impossible for him to recover, and they agreed not to touch any aspect of his chivalrous adventures, so as not to risk reopening the wounds, which were so tender.

 Visitáronle, en fin, y halláronle sentado en la cama, vestida una almilla de bayeta verde, con un bonete colorado toledano; y estaba tan seco y amojamado, que no parecía sino hecho de carne momia.

-They finally visited him and found him sitting in bed, wearing a green linen pillowcase and a red Toledo cap; he was so dry and wrinkled that he seemed like mummified flesh.
+In the end, they visited him and found him sitting in bed, dressed in a green velvet almilla and a red Toledan cap; and he was so dry and sallow that he seemed to be made of mummified flesh.

 A esto respondió don Quijote:

-Apenas oyó esto el cura, cuando dijo entre :
+Apenas oyó esto el cura, cuando dijo entre sí:

 As soon as the priest heard this, he said to himself: